Lieb-Schultz-Mattis Theorem for 1D Quantum Magnets with Antiunitary Translation and Inversion Symmetries

 Within lattice homotopy, each symmetry class in column 2, 3, and 4 in TABLE~\ref{symmetry}, which involves the translation $T_1$ or $T_2$, has an anomalous texture $\{\omega_r\in H^2(G_{\text{int}}, \mathrm{U}(1))=\mathbb{Z}_2\}$, where the internal symmetry $G_{\text{int}}$ is $\mathbb{Z}_2\times\mathbb{Z}_2$ or $\mathbb{Z}_2^{\text{TR}}$.
 In this case, \{$\omega_{r}$\} can never be trivial for a spin chain with a half-integer spin per site, meaning that such a system is ingappable.
 On the other hand, each symmetry class in column 5 and 6 in TABLE~\ref{symmetry}, which involves the inversion $I_1$ or $I_2$, has an anomalous texture $\{\omega_c\in H^2(G_{c}, \mathrm{U}(1))=\mathbb{Z}_2~\&~\omega_{r\neq c}\in H^2(G_{r\neq c}, \mathrm{U}(1))=\mathbb{Z}_0\}$, where $G_{c}$, the $G_r$ at the inversion center(s) $r=c$, is $\mathbb{Z}_2\times\mathbb{Z}_2$ or $\mathbb{Z}_2^{\text{TR}}$ and $G_{r\neq c}$ is $\mathbb{Z}_2$ or the identity.
 In this case, a unique gapped ground state is prohibited for a spin chain with a half-integer spin at the inversion center(s), as \{$\omega_{r}$\} is nontrivial.
 FIG.~\ref{LatticeHomotopy} presents a schematic explanation of the above results.

-\textit{Conclusion and discussions.---} We have presented a novel type of ingappability due to the presence of an antiunitary lattice translation or inversion symmetry.
-Our results, derived from the interplay between spin-rotation symmetries and magnetic space groups and summarized in TABLE~\ref{symmetry}, expand the known phases of 1d quantum magnets govern by the established LSM-like theorems to encompass a larger range of symmetries and spin interactions.
-As an illustrative example indicated by TABLE~\ref{symmetry}, whether a spin Hamiltonian includes just one type of (scalar) triple-product interaction, either uniform or staggered, or even both types simultaneously, the system remains ingappable, as $I_2$ is preserved.
-Given that the staggered term favors the algebraic long-range antiferromagnetic order while the uniform term favors the ferromagnetic order~\cite{Schmoll:2019aa}, we conjecture a phase transition separating these two orders---an intriguing direction for future research.
-Lastly, extensions of our results towards higher dimensional systems where much more magnetic space groups can be involved are left as future works.
+\textit{Conclusion and discussions---} We have presented a novel type of ingappability due to the presence of an antiunitary lattice translation or inversion symmetry.
+Our results, derived from the interplay between spin-rotation symmetries and magnetic space groups and summarized in TABLE~\ref{symmetry}, expand the known phases of 1D quantum magnets governed by the established LSM-like theorems to encompass a larger range of symmetries and spin interactions.
+As an illustrative example indicated by TABLE~\ref{symmetry}, a spin Hamiltonian with both uniform and staggered scalar triple-product interactions must be ingappable, as it maintains the $I_2$ symmetry.
+Given that the staggered triple-product interaction favors the algebraic long-range antiferromagnetic order while the uniform one favors the ferromagnetic order~\cite{Schmoll:2019aa}, we conjecture a phase transition separating these two orders---an intriguing direction for future research.
+Lastly, extensions toward higher dimensional systems with more magnetic space groups involved are left as future works.